digicracy/wordpress/README.md

 Why not?
 We could ALL use more caching.
 Deploy a memcached server and relate it to your WordPress service to add memcache caching.
 This will automagically install [WP-FFPC](http://wordpress.org/extend/plugins/wp-ffpc/) (regardless of your tuning settings) and configure it to cache rendered pages to the memcache server.
-In addition to this layer of caching, Nginx will be pull directly from memcache bypassing PHP altogether.
+In addition to this layer of caching, Nginx will pull directly from memcached bypassing PHP altogether.
-You could theoretically do this, then turn off php5-fpm on all your servers and just have Nginx serve static content during peak times
-(though, you wouldn't be able to access the admin panel or any uncached pages - it's just a potential scenario).
+You could theoretically then turn off php5-fpm on all of your servers and just have Nginx serve static content via memcached (though, you wouldn't be able to access the admin panel or any uncached pages - it's just a potential scenario).

     juju deploy memcached
     juju add-relation memcached wordpress

 This setup will also synchronize the flushing of cache across all WordPress nodes, making it ideal to avoid stale caches.

 ## I don't want to run three different machines for one WP install

 There is a "hack" that will allow you to deploy multiple full services to the same machine as the bootstrap node, this has nothing to do with